sszhao26/sszhao26.github.io/_news/a-two-week-experience-at-the-synteraction-lab.md

 category: news
 role: Lab Admin
 ---
-The Synteraction Lab recently welcomed Xinyi Min, a PhD student from the Kyushu Institute of Technology, Japan, for a two-week visit.
+The Synteraction Lab recently welcomed **Xinyi Min**, a **PhD student from the Kyushu Institute of Technology, Japan**, for a **two-week visit**.
 During her stay, she participated in academic exchange with faculty and students.
 After the visit, Min wrote the following reflection on her experience at the Synteraction Lab.

 >“I am deeply grateful for the opportunity to visit the Synteraction Lab and engage in learning and academic exchange.